YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 2.1.
 Projects management
-You can manage multiple projects with the qto tool.
-Each project has its own data directories, database storage and configurations.
-You could also have different environments named dev, tst, prd for each project separately.
-As the tool is backwards compatible you could have different instances of the qto projects with different versions ( and set of features ) operating against different project ( each one in its own version).
-You must pre-set the configuration variables of an qto project each time you start working on a project from the shell.
+Any undertaking or endeavour, carried out individually or collaboratively and possibly involving research or design, that is carefully planned, usually by a project team, to achieve a particular aim could be considered a project.
+The main purpose of the qto application is to manage one or more projects from a single User Interface.

 ### 2.2.
 Issues / Issue items / items
-Issue item is the shortest possible description of task , activity , note or anything requiring distinguishable and preferably measurable action or producing verifiable outcome.
+Issue item is the shortest possible description of task, activity, note or anything requiring distinguishable and preferably measurable action or producing verifiable outcome.
 Issues could be of different types - tasks, activities, notes etc.
+Simply said the issues are the split by deliverable items of work to be done by the project team.
-Each issue MUST BE assigned to one and only one person.
+Each issue MUST BE assigned to one and only one person, to foster responsibility and accountability

 #### 2.2.1.
 Categories
 Each issue item could be categorised under one and only one category.
 One category might have 1 or more issues.
-The categories could contain letters ,numbers, dashes.
+The issues can be split into different categories.
+You can define your categories from the https://qto.fi/qto/list/category page.

 #### 2.2.2.
 Issues status
-You could define whatever statuses you like.
-As qto has been built to develop itself ( how sarcastic could that be ;o), that is for tracing the progress of a software project the following "default" statuses have been used:
-01-eval - for evaluate the issue
-02-todo - for decided to do the issue
-03-wip - for the issue is being in work in progress mode 04-diss - for discard the issue
-05-tst - for the issue is being in testing like mode 06-onhold - for the issue is being kept onhold for the time period 07-qas - for the issue is being quality assured 09-done - for the issue is being done / completed
+Each issue could be in a different status.
+You can define the different statuses for an issue from the issue_status list page : https://qto.fi/qto/list/issues_status